-The goal of bracing is to prevent curves from getting worse.
-Your doctor may recommend that you wear a back brace if you are still growing and your curve is more than 20°.
-Once you stop growing, the need for more treatment will depend on the size of the curve and how it affects your appearance and function.
-Braces are not typically used beyond the ages of 15-16 for girls and 17-18 for boys.
+The goal of bracing or casting is to prevent curves from getting worse.
+The doctor may recommend that your child wear a back brace or a cast if they are still growing and the curve is more than 20-25 degrees, but less than 40 degrees or has progressed more than 10 degrees.
+Once growing stops, the need for more treatment will depend on the size of the curve and how it affects your child's appearance and function.
+Physiotherapy scoliosis specific exercises may also be advised.

 Bracing will feel uncomfortable at first.
 Children will need lots of support to wear the brace as prescribed, as well as encouragement to foster a positive body image.

 In severe cases where the curvature is greater than 40-45 degrees, your child's doctor may recommend surgery to lessen the curve or stop it from worsening if they are still growing.
 If they are done or almost done growing, it may be recommended for a curve greater than 50 degrees.

 Surgery in teenagers typically involves fusing the vertebrae of the spine together or the use of internal rods to decrease the curvature.
 Surgery in younger children usually does not involve fusion and may rods that can be lengthened as your child grows.
 Hospitalization can last 5-7 days.
 Recovery can take several months.
 Surgical techniques using stapling methods or implants, as well as other surgical techniques, are also available, but some are still experimental.

 Adolescent idiopathic scoliosis.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116647/Adolescent-idiopathic-scoliosis.
 Updated March 18, 2017.
 Accessed May 16, 2017.